 We also believe it is important to ensure the safety of our employees and guests, to uphold labor rights and take steps to prevent sexual harassment of our employees.
-Finally, we think it is important to respect and uphold fundamental
+Finally, we think it is important to respect and uphold fundamental human rights, and to work to eradicate modern slavery from the industries in which we operate and the supply chains of those industries.

-- human rights, and to work to eradicate modern slavery from the industries in which we operate and the supply chains of those industries. - Diversity, Equity and Inclusion.
+Diversity, Equity and Inclusion.
 We have committed to transforming our approach to diversity and inclusion by building upon past successes and focusing on key areas for improvement.
 While our company has a strong track record of fair employment practices, we acknowledge there is more work to be done to create an inclusive experience for all employees and recruit more minority candidates to the business.
-In 2020, we carried out a deep examination of our diversity and inclusion practices and began instituting new initiatives to be a stronger community partner and agent for change, which continued in 2021.
-This included a commitment from our Chairman and CEO Colin Reed, who shared our four-pronged promise to directly impact diversity and inclusion within the organization and in our communities as follows: - A commitment to educational partnerships that encourage minority candidates to pursue careers in the hospitality and entertainment industries while also creating direct paths to leadership roles. - A commitment to increasing efforts to identify and showcase diverse talent on our Ryman Auditorium, Grand Ole Opry and Ole Red stages, as well as to using our marketing platforms to amplify diverse artists' contributions to country music. - A commitment to holding all levels of leadership accountable for efforts to foster an inclusive environment through specific annual performance goals related to training, leadership development and talent review processes. - A commitment to increasing our advocacy efforts for inclusive policies at the state, local and federal levels, including through actively lobbying against discriminatory legislation.
+In 2020, we carried out a deep examination of our diversity and inclusion practices and began instituting new initiatives to be a stronger community partner and agent for change, which process continued during 2022.
+These initiatives included educational partnerships encouraging minority candidates to pursue hospitality and entertainment careers, identifying and showcasing diverse talent in our entertainment venues and fostering an inclusive employment environment through our human resources processes (including training, leadership development and talent reviews).